contiv/netplugin/README.md

 #### Step 1: Clone the project and bringup the VMs

-Note: if you have $GOPATH set, then please ensure either you unset GOPATH, or clone the tree in `$GOPATH/src/github.com/contiv/` location.
-If you are using a Makefile target that needs `GOPATH`, please set it by doing `export GOPATH=<your GOPATH>`.
+Note: if you have $GOPATH set, then please ensure either you unset GOPATH, or clone the tree in `$GOPATH/src/github.com/contiv/` location

 ```
 $ git clone https://github.com/contiv/netplugin